-Recommendation Status Timeline 14 The review team recommends that Trinity continue to review and update research KPIs, taking into account the ambitions of Trinity as a research-intensive university in an international setting.
-An oversight group, as a sub-group of the Research Committee, will be established to continue monitoring and defining research KPIs.
+Recommendation and Principal Owner (PO) Status Timeline 14 The review team recommends that Trinity continue to review and update research KPIs, taking into account the ambitions of Trinity as a research- intensive university in an international setting.
+PO: Dean Research An oversight group, as a sub-group of the Research Committee, will be established to continue monitoring and defining research KPIs.
 The cross-institutional grouping will involve a representative of the data analytics team (DASI), will meet quarterly and report annually to the Research Committee and the University Council.
-October 2023 Oversight Group established 2023-2024 review and refine KPIs
+Not Applicable as per timeline.
+Scheduled for Research Committee November 2023 October 2023 Oversight Group established.
+2023-2024 review and refine KPIs

-Signed:

-Date: 03 April 2023
+Signed: Date: